Cunibon/vs_node_view/README.md

 All interfaces have a "type", type will be used for deserialization and should not be changed if it already reached production, as deserialization will fail.
 Use "title" to add localization independent of serialization.
+Use "toolTip" to add a tool tip when hovering over an interface with the cursor.
+Use "interfaceIconBuilder" to customise the interface Widget per interface instance, instead of for all interfaces of this type.

 Lets look at how you can define your own interface if you want to use your own class for visual scripting